-- 1. "Affected Party" Any Individual or entity, as determined by the Appeal Manager, who may be - 2. affected by a decision rendered under the Appeal Policy and who may have recourse to an appeal in their own right under the Appeal Policy. - 3.
-"Appellant" The Party appealing a decision pursuant to the Appeal Policy. - 4.
+- 1. "Affected Party" Any Individual or entity, as determined by the Appeal Manager, who may be affected by a decision rendered under the Appeal Policy and who may have recourse to an appeal in their own right under the Appeal Policy. - 2.
+"Appellant" The Party appealing a decision pursuant to the Appeal Policy. - 3.
 "Appeal Manager" An individual appointed by the Executive Director or President of Lacrosse Canada who may be any staff member, committee member, volunteer, director, or an independent third party, to oversee the administration of the Appeal Policy.
-The Appeal Manager shall not have had any involvement in the matter being appealed and shall have the responsibilities as described in the Appeal Policy. - 5.
-"Board" The Board of Directors of Lacrosse Canada. - 6.
+The Appeal Manager shall not have had any involvement in the matter being appealed and shall have the responsibilities as described in the Appeal Policy. - 4.
+"Board" The Board of Directors of Lacrosse Canada. - 5.
 "Case Manager" An independent individual appointed by the Executive Director or Independent Third Party, as applicable, to fulfill the responsibilities described in the Discipline and Complaints Policy.
-To be appointed as a Case Manager, the individual must have relevant experience and skills to manage complaints and perform their duties, either as a legal practitioner or sport administrator. - 7.
-"Complainant" The Party making a complaint pursuant to the Discipline and Complaints Policy and as referred to in the Investigations Policy. - 8.
-"Complaint Resolution Officer" An individual appointed to handle the duties of the Complaint Resolution Officer as described in the Discipline and Complaints Policy. - 9.
-"Criminal Record Check (CRC)" A search of the RCMP Canadian Police Information Centre (CPIC) system for adult convictions. - 10.
-"Days" Calendar days.1 - 11.
-"Director of Sanctions and Outcomes" The individual(s) responsible for overseeing the imposition of Provisional Measures, agreed outcomes, Sanctions and appearing before the Safeguarding Tribunal or the Appeal Tribunal in cases arising from a potential breach of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS; or other conduct rules, as applicable) within the jurisdiction of the OSIC. - 12.
-"Discrimination" As defined in the UCCMS and as amended from time to time by the Sport Dispute Resolution Centre of Canada (SDRCC). - 13.
-"Enhanced Police Information Check (E-PIC)" a Criminal Record Check plus a search of local police information, available from Sterling Backcheck. - 14.
-"Event" An event sanctioned by Lacrosse Canada, which may include a social Event. - 15.
+To be appointed as a Case Manager, the individual must have relevant experience and skills to manage complaints and perform their duties, either as a legal practitioner or sport administrator. - 6.
+"Complainant" The Party making a complaint pursuant to the Discipline and Complaints Policy and as referred to in the Investigations Policy. - 7.
+"Complaint Resolution Officer" An individual appointed to handle the duties of the Complaint Resolution Officer as described in the Discipline and Complaints Policy. - 8.
+"Criminal Record Check (CRC)" A search of the RCMP Canadian Police Information Centre (CPIC) system for adult convictions. - 9.
+"Days" Calendar days.1 - 10.
+"Director of Sanctions and Outcomes" The individual(s) responsible for overseeing the imposition of Provisional Measures, agreed outcomes, Sanctions and appearing before the Safeguarding Tribunal or the Appeal Tribunal in cases arising from a potential breach of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS; or other conduct rules, as applicable) within the jurisdiction of the OSIC. - 11.
+"Discrimination" As defined in the UCCMS and as amended from time to time by the Sport Dispute Resolution Centre of Canada (SDRCC). - 12.
+"Enhanced Police Information Check (E-PIC)" a Criminal Record Check plus a search of local police information, available from Sterling Backcheck. - 13.
+"Event" An event sanctioned by Lacrosse Canada, which may include a social Event. - 14.
 "Harassment" A vexatious comment (or comments) or conduct against an Individual or group, which is known or ought to reasonably be known to be unwelcome.
-Types of behaviour that constitute Harassment include, but are not limited to: - i.
-Written or verbal abuse, threats, or outbursts; - ii.
-Persistent unwelcome remarks, jokes, comments, innuendo, or taunts; - iii.
-Racial harassment, which is racial slurs, jokes, name calling, or insulting behaviour or terminology that reinforces stereotypes or discounts
+Types of behaviour that constitute Harassment include, but are not limited to:

-&lt;sup>1 For the purpose of calculating deadlines, the following shall apply: the day of the act is not included in the calculation (i.e., the date of receipt of a decision is not Day 1); instead, the deadline would start on the day following receipt of the decision and would expire at midnight (in the location of the individual seeking to file an appeal) on the last day of the period.
+1 For the purpose of calculating deadlines, the following shall apply: the day of the act is not included in the calculation (i.e., the date of receipt of a decision is not Day 1); instead, the deadline would start on the day following receipt of the decision and would expire at midnight (in the location of the individual seeking to file an appeal) on the last day of the period.
 If the end date is a Saturday, a Sunday or a legal holiday, the period runs until the next day that is not a Saturday, a Sunday or a legal holiday.
 For example, if an Individual receives a decision on Thursday December 17, 2020, the 14-day deadline to appeal this decision starts on Friday December 18, 2020 and would expire on Friday January 1, 2021.
 However, since January 1, 2021 is a legal holiday, January 2, 2021 is a Saturday, and January 3, 2021 is a Sunday, the deadline to appeal would expire at midnight (in the location of the individual seeking to file an appeal) on January 4, 2021.